Adnuntius/ios_sdk/README.md

 ## Upgrading from 1.2.X to 1.3.0

-Version 1.3.0 of the SDK is based on wkwebview instead of the deprecated uiwebview.
+Version 1.3.0 of the SDK is based on WkWebView instead of the deprecated UiWebView.
 If you want to use the SDK with interface builder, your target iOS version must be 11, otherwise you will receive the dreaded `WKWebView before iOS 11.0 (NSCoding support was broken in previous versions)` error message.
 If you are constructing an instance of the AdnuntiusWebView programmatically this should not be an issue.

 ### Updating your storyboards.